HariSekhon/DevOps-Bash-tools/README.md

 [BuildKite](https://buildkite.com),
 [Parquet Tools](https://github.com/apache/parquet-mr/tree/master/parquet-tools)
 etc.
+- `clean_caches.sh` - cleans out OS package and programming language caches - useful for Docker builds to reduce image size
 - `curl_auth.sh` - wraps curl to securely load your OAuth2 / JWT API token or username & password from environment variables or interactive starred password prompt through a ram file descriptor to avoid placing them on the command line (which would expose your credentials in the process list or OS audit log files).
 Used by many other adjacent API querying scripts
 - `ldapsearch.sh` - wraps ldapsearch inferring settings from environment, can use environment variables for overrides
 - `ldap_user_recurse.sh` / `ldap_group_recurse.sh` - recurse Active Directory LDAP users upwards to find all parent groups, or groups downwards to find all nested users (useful for debugging LDAP integration and group-based permissions)
-- `find_duplicate_files_by_size.sh` / `find_duplicate_files_by_checksum.sh` - finds duplicate files by size and/or checksum in given directory trees.
+- `find_duplicate_files*.sh` - finds duplicate files by size and/or checksum in given directory trees.
 Checksums are only done on files that already have matching byte counts for efficiency
+- `jvm_heaps*.sh` - show all your Java heap sizes for all running Java processes, and their total MB (for performance tuning and sizing)
+- `random_select.sh` - selects one of given args at random.
+Useful for sampling, running randomized subsets of large test suites etc.
+- `split.sh` - split large files into N parts (defaults to the number of your CPU cores) to parallelize operations on them
+- `ssl_get_cert.sh` - gets an SSL cert in a format you can pipe, save and use locally, for example in Java truststores
+- `ssl_verify_cert.sh` - verifies a remote SSL certificate (a more feature rich version exists in the [Advanced Nagios Plugins](https://github.com/HariSekhon/Nagios-Plugins) repo)
+- `urlencode.sh` / `urldecode.sh` - URL encode/decode quickly on the command line, in pipes etc.
+- `vagrant_hosts.sh` - generate `/etc/hosts` output from a `Vagrantfile`
+- `vagrant_total_mb.sh` - calculate the RAM committed to VMs in a `Vagrantfile`

 ##### Databases